 Invited to speak at a prestigious university lecture series, Costello uses the event as an opportunity to discuss the human/animal relationship.
 Different perspectives on the issues raised are explored through the responses of other characters, including Costello’s son and daughter-in-law.

-This novella is an ideal text for secondary school English, demonstrating the power of language and the art of literature.
-It invites students to consider how:
+This novella demonstrates the power of language and the art of literature.

 - Attitudes towards animals are reflected in language choice;